hideodaikoku/silent-valley/content/blog/00-prologue/index.md

 ![treetops](./treetops.png)

-Beyond the bramble of the towering fortresses of the pine grove was **the_spiral** :: a tall concrete receptacle in the shape of a hollowed out ark. **the_spiral** had no doors and no openings, no cracks, and no windows.
-A large concrete slab with several corridors leading out like long bridges into the mist of higher levels of **silent_valley**. **the_spiral** was free of vines, creepers or moss.
-It seemed completely out of place amidst the thickness of the jungle.
+Beyond the bramble of towering pine fortresses stood **the_spiral**.
+A tall, concrete ark-hollowed and solid.
+No doors.
+No windows.
+No cracks.
+Just a massive slab with corridors stretching out like bridges into the mist above **silent_valley**.
+No vines.
+No moss.
+No sign of life.
+It was out of place, alien in the thick jungle.
 Where did it come from?
-What purpose did it serve?
+What was it for?

 The animals worshiped **the_spiral** as an ancient force of nature.
 Legend said all that approached would wither to ash and aether.
 Once every two hundred and seventy-six days, a slit of light would emerge, giving way to three beacons of light, shooting into the sky.
 They called this event **the_flash**.
 It would only last for one week, but it was enough for the animals of **silent_valley** to bask in it's light and rejoice.
-Sound and colour would fill the void of **silent_valley**'s mist.
+Sound and color would fill the void of **silent_valley**'s mist.

 Flowers would bloom momentarily and the trees would sing to each other.

 And then the slit would close.